delendum-xyz/delendum.xyz/_posts/2022-11-11-what-to-build-next-in-zero-knowledge.md

-1. **Creator-friendly interfaces**: This includes both high level editors and high level programming languages.
+- Creator-friendly interfaces: This includes both high level editors and high level programming languages.
 As an example for editors, Chris Hecker proposed the idea of [Photoshop of AI](https://www.chrishecker.com/Structure_vs_Style) more than a decade ago.
 As for programming languages, even the most modern programming languages such as Rust are considered low level in the sense that they require intimate understanding of low level systems (memory, thread etc) to be approachable.
 It will be immensely useful to converge toward a multi-level compiling scheme, exposing expressive creator-centric programming interfaces at the highest level, sparing creators the trouble of “learning how to code” and thinking in machine terms.

-2. **Native implementation of core engine systems**: as zkVMs and rollup architectures continue to evolve, it is important for core game engine systems to be built natively with best patterns invented on the fly.
+- Native implementation of core engine systems: as zkVMs and rollup architectures continue to evolve, it is important for core game engine systems to be built natively with best patterns invented on the fly.
 This means we need native smart contract patterns for describing physics systems, AI systems, and resource/entity management systems in ways that are modular, extensible, and sufficiently robust and powerful to become standards eventually - only with robust standards will these game 2.0 worlds be interoperable.

 We can also learn from the intertwining relationship between computing and gaming in history: gaming is an unintended application of computer graphics in the 1990’s.
 GPU was first created with the intent to capture a niche market in industrial 3D rendering (aerospace, mechanical engineering, architectural design etc.) But people loved games and market size grew exponentially.
 Game developers recognized the opportunities and developed new games under the limitation of GPU and computer graphics algorithms at the time, pushing their boundaries.

 GPU makers then recognized the opportunity, heavily invested in R&D of new GPUs and worked with game developers to deliver 2-5x better GPU every 1-2 years; OS makers recognized the opportunity and defined new standards for gaming and 3D interactions (e.g. DirectX).
 Resources from industry and academics were poured into computer graphics technologies (computer vision, 3D rendering, physics, simulation, etc.) to meet the new demand.
 GPU and computer graphics technologies were substantially advanced in 2010’s, and people found many more applications of both: machine learning (preference learning, parameter optimization, order routing), autonomous driving, robotics, virtual reality…

-In light of this, we think that verifiable gaming has the potential to drive the advancement of proof systems, proof recursion and aggregation, rollup layer architecture, and hardware acceleration.
-We believe that this will ultimately lead to the development of many more applications of these technologies than could be foreseen today.
+In light of this, we think that verifiable gaming has the potential to drive the advancement of proof systems, proof recursion and aggregation, hardware acceleration and etc. We believe that this will ultimately lead to the development of many more applications of these technologies than could be foreseen today.

 ### Formal verification of the zero-knowledge tech stack

-We wrote a research blog on formal verification of ZK constraint systems previously.
+We wrote an article on formal verification of ZK constraint systems previously.
 In general, a lot of work needs to be done.
 There is not enough emphasis placed on formal verification in the security industry.
 Based on the observations and arguments presented in the [previous article](https://delendum.xyz/2022/09/04/formal-verification-zk-constraint-systems.html), we think the following will be some interesting directions for future research and development:

 * Build foundations for formally verifying zero knowledge proof systems: